 You can’t just run out and buy any old sourdough bread, however, because several of the ones listed in the Monash Smartphone App tested medium to high in FODMAPs.
 These items were unbranded, so I was unable to check if their rating was due to the addition of high FODMAP ingredients such as honey or high fructose corn syrup.
 It was also impossible for me to determine if these breads were traditionally made, or if baker’s yeast or other ingredients were added to speed up the leavening process.

-If you’re interested in testing your tolerance to sourdough bread and you can’t find any of the brands certified as low FODMAP by Monash University, my advice to is to start out with a small serving of one that has been subjected to a long fermentation process and contains only flour, water and salt.
+If you’re interested in testing your tolerance to sourdough bread, my advice to is to start out with a small serving of one that has been subjected to a long fermentation process and contains only flour, water and salt.
 Even with those provisos, the results of two recent studies raise some questions and concerns.

 More Research Is Needed